owenpuhl/voter-network-anaysis/README.md

 # Voter Network Analysis

 **Research conducted during Spring 2025 at Columbia University's Social Networks and Political Accountability Lab.**
-*Under the guidance of Victoria Mooers.*
+*Under the guidance of Victoria Mooers, with collaboration from RA team.*

 ---